simatic-ax/apax-cheat-sheet/README.md

 | `apax remove <CATALOG>` | The name of the catalog to remove from the project.                                                                                               |
 | `apax clean --globally` | Remove all temporary files from the project.
 This includes the .apax folder and contents from the .bin folder which correlate with your apax.yml. |

-> Be aware : Adding the option `--globally` argument to the clean command will delete the actual package cache on "C:\Users\xxxxx\.apax\packages" in addition and not only the Symlink.

 ## [04] Build

 | command      | description                                                                                    |